National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-In accordance with § 679.20(d)(1)(iii), the Administrator, Alaska Region, NMFS, has determined that the A season allowance of the 2008 Pacific cod TAC allocated to pot catcher vessels ≥ 60 feet (18.3 m) LOA in the BSAI has been reached.
-Consequently, NMFS is prohibiting directed fishing for Pacific cod by pot catcher vessels ≥ 60 feet (18.3 m) LOA in the BSAI.
+In accordance with § 679.20(d)(1)(iii), the Administrator, Alaska Region, NMFS, has determined that the A season directed fishing allowance of the 2009 Pacific cod TAC allocated to pot catcher vessels ≥60 feet (18.3 m) LOA in the BSAI has been reached.
+Consequently, NMFS is prohibiting directed fishing for Pacific cod by pot catcher vessels ≥60 feet (18.3 m) LOA in the BSAI.

 After the effective date of this closure the maximum retainable amounts at § 679.20(e) and (f) apply at any time during a trip.

 This action responds to the best available information recently obtained from the fishery.
-The Assistant Administrator for Fisheries, NOAA, (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
+The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
 553(b)(B) as such requirement is impracticable and contrary to the public interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of Pacific cod by pot catcher vessels ≥ 60 feet (18.3 m) LOA in the BSAI.
-NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of January 16, 2008.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of Pacific cod by catcher vessels ≥60 ft (18.3 m) LOA using pot gear in the BSAI.
+NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of January 29, 2009.

 The AA also finds good cause to waive the 30-day delay in the effective date of this action under 5 U.S.C.
 553(d)(3).
 This finding is based upon the reasons provided above for waiver of prior notice and opportunity for public comment.